Vincenzo Fiorentini

 personal page

-via Irlanda 50, 09045 Quartu (CA), Italy
+via Garibaldi 40, 09045 Quartu (CA), Italy

 e-mail (personal) : vfiorentini@tiscali.it, vincenzo.fiorentini@gmail.com

 VF received the laurea in Physics in 1987 at University of Trieste, Italy, with a thesis on double acceptor spectra in Ge with prof. A. Baldereschi.
-Thereafter, he spent over a year in the group of J. Schneider at the Fraunhofer Institut fuer Angewandte Festkoerperphysik working on acceptor and quantum-well detector spectra.
+Thereafter, he spent over a year in the group of J. Schneider at the Fraunhofer Institut für Angewandte Festkoerperphysik working on acceptor and quantum-well detector spectra.
 He then moved back to Trieste to work on a Ph.D. thesis on corrections to spectral properties in density functional theory until Oct 1991.
 After that, following a short stay at Cagliari University, he spent 18 months in the group of M. Scheffler at the Fritz-Haber-Institut, Berlin, working on GaN, transition metal surfaces, and Ag surfactant assisted growth.
 Meanwhile he was appointed assistant professor at Cagliari University, whereto he moved in October 1993.
 In January 2001 he was named associate professor at the University of Messina, and thereafter appointed a solid state physics associate professorship at Cagliari University.
-He has been (2004-08) the Director of the Sardinian Laboratory for computational materials science (SLACS), a research unit of the National Research Council.
+He has been (2004-08) the founding Director of the Sardinian Laboratory for computational materials, now a research unit of the National Research Council.

 Document made with Nvu